WPSemantix/timbr_python_http/README.md

     nested='<true/false>'
   )

-  # hostname - String - The IP / Hostname of the Timbr server (not necessarily the hostname of the Timbr platform).
+  # hostname - String - The IP / Hostname of the Timbr platform.
   # port - String - Timbr's default port with enabled_ssl is 443 without SSL is 11000.
   # ontology - String - The ontology / knowledge graph to connect to.
   # token - String - Timbr token value.